 - TOOL TIP: I like a simple shredder/grater like this one.

 WITH EGGS - Add a side of fluffy scrambled eggs for that extra morning protein boost.

-FRUIT BOWL - Enjoy a colorful bowl of mixed fruits to add a fresh and sweet note to the meal.
+FRUIT BOWL - Enjoy a colorful bowl of mixed fruits to add a fresh and sweet note.

 STORE - To keep it fresh, place the casserole in an airtight container and store it in the fridge for up to 3 days.

 FREEZE - If you want to save some for later, this casserole can be frozen.
-Just make sure to wrap it tightly in plastic wrap, and it'll be good for up to a month.
+Just wrap it tightly in plastic wrap, and it'll be good for up to a month.